HusenjanDev/Quartz/content/Projects/Binary Analysis/0004 What is XOR Encryption.md

 ## Introduction

-XOR Encoding is used to obfuscate strings and shellcodes to avoid signature-based detections.
+XOR Encryption is used to obfuscate strings and shellcodes to avoid signature-based detections.
 The payload is decoded at runtime using a XOR Key restoring the original bytes into the memory before execution.
-This article will go through XOR encoding and decoding concept and explain the way XOR encoding is used in the real world.
+This article will go through XOR encryption and decoding concept and explain the way XOR Encryption is used in the real world.

-## XOR Encoding & Decoding
+## XOR Encryption & Decryption

-XOR encoding is symmetric which means the same function can be used for both encoding and decoding by applying the same key.
+XOR Encryption is symmetric which means the same function can be used for both encryption and decryption by applying the same key.

 ```cpp title="Encryption & Decryption"
 void XOR(IN unsigned char* buffer, size_t bufferSize, IN unsigned char key[]) {